HOME

 Attempts at making 'piper's temple' stick as a translation from Old English with a suggestion linking to a mystical musician fail through a lack of evidence, although 'piper's hearg' with hearg designating a locally important temple does suggest some association with an important religious site of some sort.
 It is more likely that 'Piper' was a family name (Pippa and Pipard being variations) with evidence of the name recorded amongst those families who fought the Normans at the Battle of Hastings in 1066.
 So this would make 'pipers hearg' the 'temple of the family Piper'.
 Some sources suggest there was a significant pagan temple somewhere in the upper Wey valley some 1,500 years ago.

 No archaelogical evidence has been unearthed of a temple within or near the church at Peper Harow, although the archaelogical finds of ramparts of a temporary fortress on a promontary a mile away near Eashing suggest the area was of importance.
-A 9th century manuscript Burghal Hidage (1) mentions the fortress, although later versions with the fortress ommited suggest the fortress was resited to the strategically more important Guildford.
+A 9th century manuscript Burghal Hidage (1) mentions the fortress, although later versions with the fortress omitted suggest the fortress was resited to the strategically more important Guildford.

 It is interesting to see the evolution of the spelling from Pipere-herge (1086 Domesday Book) through Piperhearge (11th c); Piperinges (13th c); Pyperhage (14th c); Pepper Harrow (16th c to 18th c) and to Peperharo (1610).